shaka-project/shaka-packager/docs/source/build_instructions.md

 environment variable and put `C:\src\depot_tools` at the front, but if your system PATH has a Python in it, you will be out of luck.

-Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN system variable in the same way, and set it to 0.
-This tells depot_tools to use your locally installed version of Visual Studio (by default, depot_tools will try to use a google-internal version).

 From a cmd.exe shell, run the command gclient (without arguments).
 On first run, gclient will install all the Windows-specific bits needed to work with the code, including msysgit and python.